KamalamSivakumar/lingoloom_novitiate/README.md

 Context documents stored as vector databases.

-Employing Q&A through text-generation, since debugging Q&A using llms and context info. (a work around basically as HuggingFace Pipeline Only supports text-generation, text2text-generation, summarization and translation for now)
+Employing Q&A through text-generation - a work around basically as HuggingFace Pipeline Only supports text-generation, text2text-generation, summarization and translation for now.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------